Road Trippin’ – Harrisburg And Hershey Pennsylvania!

 The next day was spent at Hersheypark.
 For the uninitiated, this place is a Hershey’s themed family park, which has an amusement park, a water park and a zoo in it.
 Our plan was to hit up the water stuff in the morning, and then do the dry stuff in the afternoon, as we figured (correctly, as it turned out) most people would do the opposite, so the lines wouldn’t be as long.
 We tried to jam as many rides in as possible, but the place had over 70 of them.
 We barely made a dent.
 The selection was great, though, I gotta admit.
 They ranged from ones that KJ (a Hershey’s miniature, according to the height guide) could go on and enjoy, to ones the thrilliest seeker would like.
 Fahrenheit in particular, had me looking up at it, shaking my head in disbelief.

 Another nice aspect of the amusement park was the layout.
 I’ve been to parks that had a ‘kiddie section’, with the ‘adult’ rides at a separate spot.
-At Hersheypark, though, everything was mixed.
+At Hersheypark, though, everything is mixed.
 So in theory, the parents could go lineup for a ride, while the kids went on a different one nearby.
-My kids were too young to do this, admittedly, but it’s a good thought.
+My kids are too young to do this, admittedly, but it’s a good thought.

 The following day started with a visit to Hershey Gardens.
 In addition to the 23 acre botanical part, it also houses a butterfly atrium.
 Walking through the atrium was quite an experience.
 I’ve never seen so many butterflies before!
 There were dozens and dozens of different kinds, from all over the world, freely flying about.
 I will say that they kept the temperature hot in there, which had me feeling like Nelly in 2002.